test-optional colleges

 The SAT is a fraught topic in many university admissions spaces.
 In recent decades, many college admissions offices have asked the question: do SAT scores really reflect student achievement?
 And, moreover, are SAT requirements a useful way for colleges to evaluate students?

 There are still plenty of proponents of SAT requirements and ACT requirements nationwide.
 Studies do show some link between SAT scores and IQ, which leads some stakeholders to continue supporting SAT requirements.
-Still, both the SAT and IQ tests are widely debated in terms of their relationship with intelligence as opposed to other markers of wealth and resources.
+Still, both the SAT and IQ tests are widely debated in terms of their relationship with intelligence.

 Other proponents of the SAT capitulate that yes, the SAT is biased toward white and wealthier students.
 However, this bias does not stem from the SAT alone.
 Instead, it is woven into the fabric of our education system.
 So, to increase student achievement for underrepresented groups, schools must do more than eliminate SAT requirements.